 - A three-part virtual event on experimental medicine for preventative HIV vaccines, which led to a publication.

-- Satellites at the AIDS2022 conference held in Montreal 29 July – 2 August 2022 (Recordings are available online).
+- Satellites at the AIDS2022 conference held in Montreal, 29 July – 2 August 2022 (Recordings are available online).

 - Africa HIV cure research: Strengthening industry-community engagement in clinical research.
-A satellite to explore barriers and facilitators to community’s meaningful engagement and participation in industry-led HIV cure research to ensure acceptability, scalability, and cost effectiveness of HIV cure research interventions.
+A satellite to explore barriers and facilitators to community’s meaningful engagement and participation in industry-led HIV cure research to ensure acceptability, scalability, and cost-effectiveness of HIV cure research interventions.

 - Swinging into full gear: Strengthening industry engagement in HIV vaccine research and development.
 A satellite to discuss barriers to industry involvement in HIV vaccine R&D, including recommendations for activating and optimizing industry participation in R&D